PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

 \begin{definition}[Completed Reasoning DAG] A completed reasoning DAG is defined as a DAG $D_{\mathrm{comp}}=(\mathcal{Q},\mathcal{L}_H,\mathcal{AP})$, where each node $q_j \in \mathcal{Q}$ is associated with a non-empty set of answer-path pairs $\mathcal{AP}[q_j]=\{(a_j,p_j)\}$.
 Here, $a_j$ is a candidate answer to $q_j$ and $p_j$ is a supporting reasoning path in $\mathcal{H}_q$. \end{definition}

-\myparagraph{Reasoning as State-Space Search} The aforementioned reasoning process can be viewed as a structured search problem over DAG states.
-A reasoning state represents a partially completed reasoning DAG.
-It captures both the current reasoning DAG and the current progress in resolving its subquestions.
-The initial state corresponds to an initial reasoning DAG $D \in \mathcal{D}_0$ with no subquestions resolved.
-The goal state is a completed reasoning DAG.
-Formally, we define a reasoning state as follows.
+\myparagraph{Reasoning as State-Space Search} To explicitly model the reasoning process, we introduce the concept of a reasoning state.
+A reasoning state records a reasoning DAG and the current progress in resolving its subquestions.
+An initial state corresponds to an initial reasoning DAG $D \in \mathcal{D}_0$ with no subquestions resolved.
+A goal state corresponds to a completed reasoning DAG.